4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Then there’s the fact that many of these employees weren’t always struggling like this.
 We can and should have faith that engagement and job satisfaction can be restored to their former glory.

-If they don’t reengage after the problem has been acknowledged and solutions have been implemented, then one can revisit the question of retaining them.
+If they don’t re-engage after the problem has been acknowledged and solutions have been implemented, then one can revisit the question of retaining them.

-One of the biggest signs of quiet quitting is soft quitting.
+No, but one of the biggest signs of quiet quitting is soft quitting.
 It’s not always present, but it’s good to know if you’re on the fence about an employee’s dip in engagement.

 The signs are harder to spot, but intervening ASAP can prevent it from progressing to the next stage.